Fox Body Air Induction - The Throttle Body & Intake Manifold

 Victor EFI Manifold: Finally, the Victor EFI manifold is Edelbrock’s purebred, engineered for high performance racing engines pushing a lot of horsepower.
 The Victor favors power at higher engine speeds, 3500-7500 rpm, and is ideally suited for a track only car.
 A 75mm throttle body with no EGR spacer is recommended for the Victor.

 Professional Products: Professional Products sole offering for our beloved Foxbody is their Typhoon rendition.
 The Typhoon is an economically friendly way to augment horsepower and torque over the entire rev range of your Fox.
 Very similar performance to the Edelbrock Performer and Ford Racing Cobra intakes, Professional Products’ Typhoon intake is a solid intake for a powerful street car.
 Professional Products recommends pairing the Typhoon with a 70mm throttle body.

 Trickflow: Trickflow Specialties intake manifold comes in the form of the Street Burner, aptly named for its largely impressive street engine manners.
 Their specific computer engineered casting provides great low end torque and also a nice increase in high end horsepower, both greatly welcomed.
 Operating range is from idle-5500rpm and is advised to use with a 75mm throttle body.

-Properly building just a few key parts on the top end can net some impressive gains of over 30HP!
-Ford Racing, BBK, Edelbrock, Professional Products and Trickflow all have great quality intake manifolds that can really waken up your 5.0L, both off the line and at high speed.
-If paired with an aftermarket set of cylinder heads expect to see some huge gains (100HP gains are possible), as these 2 parts (stock intake manifold & cylinder heads) are considered to be real power restricting components.
+Properly building just a few key parts on the top end can net you impressive gains in horsepower, torque, throttle response and improved all around drive-ability!
+There are many aftermarket parts companies that all have great quality intake manifolds that can really waken up your 5.0L Foxbody, both off the line and at high speed.
+If paired with an aftermarket set of cylinder heads expect to see some huge gains (100HP gains are possible), as these 2 parts (stock intake manifold & cylinder heads) are considered to be the most restricting components.